daavoo/pyntcloud/docs/filters.rst

 This boolean array separates the points that passed the filter and thus will be retained (True) from those wich did not and thus will be removed (False).

-Filters are accesible trough PyntCloud's method: get_filter() passing the corresponding string alias as first argument.
+Filters are accesible trough:

+.. function:: PyntCloud.get_filter

 We group the avaliable filters based on what are the requirements for computing them.